Open Government Initiative: Criticisms

 There are a few common shortcomings that exist in regards to Open Government efforts.

 The first is sustainability; many initiatives offer no revenue for the governments that attempt to make their data transparent to the public.
 For the data to become freely available, the associated government must make an initial investment into the infrastructure that would circulate the information.
 Because Open Data does not hold bipartisan support, funding is one of the main barriers to open governmental data.

 The second is the fear that open data will only benefit those who can understand the information, which is typically those at the top of the socioeconomic hierarchy.
 Although in theory open data is meant to benefit the average citizen who is meant to feel more connected with their government's democratic processes, the information must composed in a way that is accessible.

 The third weakness, thus, is the possibility that the information will be delivered in a way that is incomprehensible to the average citizen and can only be understood and applied by those already deeply familiar with governmental processes or those with the resources to access those who are familiar.

 The fourth shortcoming stems from the philosophy of the Open Government Data movement in which open governmental data can lead to greater economic growth if used commercially.
 Once again, this shortcoming is related to the fear that only those already at the highest socioeconomic level will derive benefit from access to governmental data.

 Similar projects

 Typically, most countries with OGD initiatives provide their information through portals.
 Africa contains several national OGD portals with 4 countries (Morocco, United Arab Emirates, Ghana and Kenya) having generally robust access to information; however, these portals typically include specific sectors but not the government as a whole.

 India has a notable portal, but once again is limited in scope.

-The European Data Portal consolidates many European countries that you can filter by sector, country, keyword, etc.
+The European Data Portal consolidates many European countries that are filtered by sector, country, keyword, etc.

 The Global Open Data Index provides an overview of 94 countries' open data efforts and ranks them based on their coverage of certain key sectors.

 The Open Data Barometer is another ranking site for open data efforts around the world, including 115 countries.

 The World Bank provides catalogues for open data across over 200 countries/jurisdictions.